NIEHS/beethoven/README.md

 ```
 ![](man/figures/visnetwork_20250128.png)

-## Project Organization
+## Organization

 Here, we describe the structure of the project and the naming conventions used.
 The most up to date file paths and names are recorded here for reference.

-### File Structure

-#### Folder Structure
+### Folder Structure

-- `R/` This is where the main R code (e.g. .R files) lives.
-Nothing else but .R files should be in here. i.e. Target helper functions, model fitting and post-processing, plotting and summary functions.
+- `R/` is where the `beethoven` functions are stored.
+Only ".R" files should be in this folder (ie. `targets` helpers, post-processing, model fitting functions).
+- `inst/` is a directory for arbitrary files outside of the main `R/` directory
+     - `targets/` is a sub-directory within `inst/` which contains the pipeline files (ie. "targets_aqs.R").
+These files declare the `targets::tar_target` objects which constitute the `beethoven` pipeline.
-- `tests/` This is where the unit and integration tests reside.
-The structure is based off the standard practices of the [testthat](https://testthat.r-lib.org/) R package for unit testing.
+- `tests/` stores unit and integration tests (`testthat/`) and test data (`testdata/`) according to the [testthat](https://testthat.r-lib.org/) package's standard structure. for unit testing.
-    - `testthat` Unit and integration tests for CI/CD reside here
-    - `testdata` Small test datasets including our small (in size) complete pipeline testing.
-    - `testthat.R` Special script created and maintained by testthat
+    - `testthat.R` is created and maintained by `testthat`, and is not to be edited manually.
-- `man/` This sub-directory contains .Rd and othe files created by the [roxygen2](https://roxygen2.r-lib.org/) package for assisted documentation of R packages
+- `man/` contains function documentation files (".Rd") which are by the [roxygen2](https://roxygen2.r-lib.org/) package.
+These files are not to be edited manually.
-- `vignettes/` Rmd (and potentially Qmd) narrative text and code files.
-These are rendered into the **Articles** for the package website created by [pkgdown](https://pkgdown.r-lib.org/)
+- `vignettes/` contains ".Rmd" narrative text and code files.
+These are rendered by [pkgdown](https://pkgdown.r-lib.org/) into the [Articles](https://niehs.github.io/beethoven/articles/index.html) section of the `beethoven` webpage.
-- `inst/` Is a sub-directory for arbitrary files outside of the main `R/` directory
-     - `targets` which include the important pipeline file `_targets.R`
-- `.github/workflows/` This hidden directory is where the GitHub CI/CD yaml files reside
+- `.github/workflows/` is a hidden directory which stores the GitHub CI/CD "yaml" files.

-##### The following sub-directories are not including the package build and included only in the source code here
-- `tools/` This sub-directory is dedicated to educational or demonstration material (e.g. Rshiny).
+- `tools/` is dedicated to educational or demonstration material (e.g. Rshiny), but is not excluded from the package build.

-#### Relevant files
+### Important Files
+- `_targets.R` configures `targets` settings, creates computational resource controllers, and structures the `beethoven` pipeline.
+  - To run `beethoven`, users must review and update the following parameters for their user profile and computing system:
+    - `controller_*` Ensure the local controllers do not request more CPUs than are available on your machine or high performance system.
+    - `#SBATCH --partition` Utilization of NVIDIA GPUs (within `glue::glue` command)
+    - `--bind /ddn/gs1/group/set/Projects/NRT-AP-Model/input:/input` (within `glue::glue` command)
+- `_targets.yaml` is created and updated by running `targets::tar_make` and is not to be edited manually.
+- `run.sh` allocates computational resources with SLURM and submits the `beethoven` pipeline to run on high performance computing system.
+  - To run `beethoven`, users must review and update the following parameters for their user profile and computing system:
+    - `#SBATCH --mail-user`
+    - `#SBATCH --partition`

-- LICENSE
+    - `#SBATCH --mem`
-- DESCRIPTION
+    - `#SBATCH --cpus-per-task`
-- NAMESPACE
+    - `--bind /ddn/gs1/group/set/Projects/NRT-AP-Model/input:/input`
-- README.md
+    - `--bind /ddn/gs1/tools/slurm/etc/slurm:/ddn/gs1/tools/slurm/etc/slurm`

 ### Naming Conventions

 Naming things is hard and somewhat subjective.
 Nonetheless, consistent naming conventions make for better reproducibility, interpretability, and future extensibility.
 Here, we provide the `beethoven` naming conventions for objects as used in `targets` and for naming functions within the package (i.e. **R/**).
 For `tar_target` functions, we use the following naming conventions:

 Naming conventions for `targets` objects.
 We are motivated by the [Compositional Forecast](https://cfconventions.org/Data/cf-standard-names/docs/guidelines.html) (CF) model naming conventions: